 Kat Saka’s Kettle is a snack stand selling a popcorn snack (including collectible bucket).
 It is located in the market area of the land just next to Ronto Roasters.

-Milk Stand serves blue and green milk.
+Milk Stand serves blue and green milk, including alcoholic options in Hollywood Studios.
 These are blended coconut milk concoctions.
 Milk Stand is across from First Order Cargo.
 We don’t think the milks are worth their price tag, but we also think it’s probably worth your group at least getting one to try.

 Docking Bay 7 Food and Cargo